 5 Things That Can Happen When You Eat a Lot of Peanut Butter

-In a time when we're staying at home more and avoiding excess trips to the grocery store, many of our favorite pantry staples—like creamy, melt-in-your-mouth peanut butter—are pulling double snacktime duty.
+In a time when most people are staying at home more and avoiding excess trips to the grocery store as much as possible, many of your favorite pantry staples—like creamy, melt-in-your-mouth peanut butter—are pulling double snacktime duty.

 But even pre-pandemic, peanut butter has long been one of America's most-loved and versatile foods.
 You can spread it on a banana or celery for a protein-and-fiber-packed snack, you can add it to breakfast smoothies and dessert recipes for extra flavor, and there's no shame in enjoying a few spoonfuls of yumminess on its own.